 Wear at all time standards compliant protective garment (Helmet, elbow, wrist & knee).

-Ask your supplier to show you how to operate quick release clamps if fitted to wheels or seat post clamp.
+Ask your local bicycle shop to show you how to operate quick release clamps if fitted to wheels or seat post.

 Obey the rules of the road.